ngard/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Then I found that it realizes an accuracy high enough to pass this project.

-I tried to implement gradual decreasing learning rate with tf.train.exponential_decay() to realize faster convergence and higher accuracy, however, with the function, the learning fails with bad accuracy.
+I also implemented decaying learning rate with tf.train.exponential_decay() to realize faster convergence and higher accuracy and achieved faster learning time (upto x10).

 ###Test a Model on New Images